saiteja-mst/Oracle-Certifications-2025/dump.md

 ○ Enhanced generalization to unseen data<br>
 ○ Increased model interpretability<br>

-**Question 38**
+**Question 38**<br>
 **You need to build an LLM application using Oracle Database 23ai as the vector store and OCI Generative AI service to embed data and generate responses.
-What could be your approach?**
+What could be your approach?**<br>
-    ✅ **Use ****LangChain**** Expression Language (LCEL).**
+    ✅ **Use LangChain Expression Language (LCEL).**<br>
-○ Use LangChain classes to embed data outside the database and generate response.
+○ Use LangChain classes to embed data outside the database and generate response.<br>
-○ Use Select AI.
+○ Use Select AI.<br>
-○ Use DB Utils to generate embeddings and generate response using SQL.
+○ Use DB Utils to generate embeddings and generate response using SQL.<br>

 **Question 39**<br>
 **What must be done to activate content moderation in OCI Generative AI Agents?**<br>